 If your spouse is an alcoholic, the next steps are complicated and you need help, so don’t try to do this on your own.
-If you don’t take steps now to find a rehab and get your loved one into treatment, it won’t go away on its own.
-Life will get tougher and more dangerous for all of you – physically, emotionally, relationally, and spiritually.
+This problem won’t go away on its own.
+Life will get tougher and more dangerous for all of you, physically, emotionally, relationally, and spiritually.

-Days of inaction turn into weeks, months, and years – and every day that goes by pulls you farther apart from your spouse, which drives the alcoholic farther into their addiction.
+Days of inaction turn into weeks, months, and years.
+Every day that goes by pulls you farther from your spouse, which drives the alcoholic farther into their addiction.
 Getting help today is the best way to get your life and relationship back.

 Find a Rehab

 The first step is admitting your family has a problem.
 The second step is finding help.
-Talk to a professional for help finding the treatment program that will be best for your family and your spouse’s needs.
-Rehab programs vary by treatment length, philosophy, level of care, and cost, and it is so important to find the right one, because you might only have one shot.
-Learn how to find the right rehab for your family’s needs here.
+You will want to talk to a professional for help finding a treatment program that will be best for your family and your spouse’s needs.
+Rehab programs vary in treatment length, philosophy, level of care, and cost.
+It is very important to find the right one, because you might only have one shot.
+Let us help you find the right rehab for your family’s needs.

-During an intervention you and your family will explain to the alcoholic how great life was before the addiction, and then how the addiction is devastating your spouse as well as harming all who are close to them.
-You will make it clear to your loved one that because you care about him or her, you want them to get help and you have a treatment option already set up for them.
-The goal of an intervention is not to blame anyone or to pummel someone, but to help your loved one see their need for treatment, and then accept help to turn their life around.
+During an intervention, you and your family will explain to the alcoholic how great life was before the addiction, and how the addiction is destroying your loved one and harming all who are close to them.
+You will make it clear to your loved one that, because you care about him or her, you want them to get help and you have a treatment option already set up for them.
+The goal of an intervention is not to blame or to punish someone, but to help your loved one see their need for treatment, and then accept help to turn their life around.